 Having found such a good cream, you may think my research was over but I was still checking if there are other new brands. on the market.
 And there was a new brand; made in Sweden - again ticking all requirements for organic, mineral, reef friendly, no water as ingredient and great ethical company.
 Sounds too good to be true?
 Sun tribe is my absolute favourite and a cream that is currently my number 1 - although it is the most expensive of all three I will be usuing it for the next holidays.
 Not only it is ticking all requirements, but also smells nice and is super easy to apply - just like a face cream.
 It was successful to protect my skin under Mauritius sun which was the strongest I ever experienced (I guess close proximity to equator or Southern Hemisphere).
 And I know I will be using it for my future trips... unless I find even better product?
 Who knows!?

 AND finally....
 Mum's choice

 Mustela claims that the liquid rubs in easily and absorbs fast, leaving only a slight greasy residue.
-It is a well known brand I would trust it for sure.
+It is my second bottle from them and I love it - plus it smells nice.